 Individuals who are refugees or have held asylum status for a minimum of one year may be eligible to apply for lawful permanent residency, or a green card, by filing a Form I-485, Application to Register Permanent Residence or Adjust Status with United States Citizenship and Immigration Services (USCIS).
 To be eligible, you must have been physically present in the US as an asylee or refugee for at least one year.

 Along with your Form 1-485, you will need to provide the following:

-- A fingerprint fee (if age 14 or older)
+- Fee for Fringeprints (if age 14 or older)

-- Form G-28, if applicable, signed by both you and an attorney or authorized
+- Form G-28, if needed, must be signed by an attorney or representative and you

 - Form I-485, signed, with Box “d” of Part 2 marked.